jetstack/jetstack-secure-gcm/docs/TESTING-DEPLOYER.md

 # Creating and testing the deployer image

+The deployer image is **only** used when the Jetstack Secure for cert-manager is deployed in through the UI; it is not used for when installing the application through the CLI.

-The deployer image embeds everything that is required for applying the correct Kubernetes manifests to deploy the Jetstack Secure for cert-manager application.
+The deployer image embeds
+everything that is required for applying the correct Kubernetes manifests to deploy the Jetstack Secure for cert-manager application.
 In our case, the image embeds:

 - The `helm` tool,
 - The Helm charts for cert-manager, google-cas-issuer and preflight.